 ShopShop – This is a simple, straightforward shopping list app that doesn’t have as many options and configuration settings as the others in this list, but does what it says on the tin.
 It remembers items so that you don’t have to type them again, supports several shopping lists, and also lets you share lists by email and SMS.

-Epicurious Recipes and Shopping List – This app is based on the popular food site Epicurious, which offers over 28,000 recipes from cookbooks, magazines and renowned chefs from all over the world.
+Epicurious Recipes and Shopping List – This app is based on the popular food site Epicurious, which offers over 28,000 recipes in cookbooks, magazines and renowned chefs located all over the world.
 It lets you browse the entire recipe database and create interactive shopping lists based on what you want to cook.

 ShoppingList – This nicely designed shopping list app is focused on simplicity.
 It saves recently and frequently used products, has support for multiple measurement units, lets you add personal notes to each product and can also divide products into different categories – for different types of items, or different shops.

 Shopping List Free – Like the previous app, this one also lets you create categories to sort products and make your shopping faster and easier.
-You can also select items from a database and use different measurement units, from both US or metric systems.
+You can also select items in a database and use different measurement units, in both US or metric systems.
 The interface design, in my opinion, is not as good as in the other apps.